Dive unexplored reefs and partake in marine conservation amongst the islands of the intrepid Raja Ampat archipelago.

 Prior to Arrival

-You will be met at the Meridien Hotel at 8am by a project facilitator who will transfer you to the ferry port (opposite the Meridien Hotel) to catch a boat to the project site on Arborek Island.
-Upon arrival you will spend the rest of the day settling in, exploring the project site and meeting your fellow volunteers.
+You will be met at the Meridien Hotel at 8am by a program facilitator who will transfer you to the ferry port (opposite the Meridien Hotel) to catch a boat to the program site on Arborek Island.
+Upon arrival you will spend the rest of the day settling in, exploring the program site and meeting your fellow volunteers.
 This is the perfect time in which to take in the beauty of Raja Ampat - one of the most pristine marine environments anywhere on earth!

 Please note: On arrival in Waisai you will need to pay 1,000,000 IDR (around £50) for the Raja Ampat Marine Reserve Fee.
 This will need to be paid in cash in the local currency.

-A typical weekday on the project consists of two survey dives and time spent on one or more of the numerous community projects within the local area.
-Depending on the weather conditions, you will either start the first survey dive at 9am or visit the local community to assist on a community project.
+A typical weekday on the program consists of two survey dives and time spent on one or more of the numerous community programs within the local area.
+Depending on the weather conditions, you will either start the first survey dive at 9am or visit the local community to assist on a community program.
 After lunch you will go back out to complete another survey-dive.

 If you are unqualified, you will complete your PADI Open Water and Advanced Open Water qualifications the first week.

 Scuba diving is not only done during the daily survey dives but also during your free time.
 The marine life here is second to none and therefore it is essential for you to get under-water as much as possible!
 Saturdays are therefore set aside for leisure dives.

 Sunday is a complete no dive day to allow recovery time.
 This time can be spent sunbathing, playing beach volleyball or football, swimming, snorkelling, exploring the island or visiting the local village.